Listed below are some common terms used when describing leathers or tanning processes. There are many, many more terms that get tossed around.

 • Each yard of 36" fabric = 12 square feet of leather.

-how efficient you are at laying out and cutting the various pieces, roughly
+no matter how efficient you are at laying out and cutting the various pieces,

 Number of Square feet x 1.25 = Approx. square feet of leather you need to order